Last reviewed: March 2026

 The 12-Chapter Arc

-The arc moves through four phases, each serving a specific storytelling purpose:
+The arc moves through four phases:

 Setup